pykong/Borg-DQN/README.md

 - [ ] Create external documentation, preferably using [MkDocs](https://www.mkdocs.org/)
 - [ ] Allow game container instances to be individually configured (e.g. different epsilon values to address the exploitation-exploration tradeoff)
+- [ ] Upgrade the replay memory to one featuring prioritization of transitions.

 ## Links